HackYourFutureBelgium/class-11-12/final-project.md

 This will be confirmed as soon as possible, mid May the latest.
 What we can already tell is the date!

+> You can use these guidelines to prepare your presentation (15min. max):
+ - Part 1: Team introduction & show your video
+ - Part 2: Demo.
+(Practice demoing the features you will showcase, make sure they work!)
+ - Part 3: More info (don’t get too technical).
+Where can someone go to learn more about your project?
+Share the repo/README, documentation & contributor’s guidelines
+ - Part 4: Personal experience:  Each team member has a few minutes to share what they learned, what they liked (or didn’t), which parts they worked on, what’s next, thankful words to the team!

 ### Save the date: Tuesday 1st of June at 19:00